supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 ### Review

 In this lab, you have completed the following exercises:
-- Created and test the Conditional Access App Contol policy
+- Created and tested the Conditional Access App Contol policy
 - Setup alerts in Microsoft Defender for Cloud Apps

 ### You have successfully completed the lab